jtstothard/Dangerous-Magic-and-Aywin-Magleth/content/Places/Continents/Jealeon/Regions/Aswesh/Towns/Cerbereburn/Buildings/Brightroot Apartments.md

 ## **Building Summary**

-**Brightroot Apartments** is a multi tenant residential building in [[Cerbereburn|Cerbereburn]] that has become a focal point of the supernatural crisis gripping the town.
+**Brightroot Apartments** is a multi tenant residential building in [[Places/Continents/Jealeon/Regions/Aswesh/Towns/Cerbereburn/index|Cerbereburn]] that has become a focal point of the supernatural crisis gripping the town.
 Home to multiple residents including the werewolf victim [[Zymis Wenben]], this building represents the growing danger and mystery surrounding recent events.

 ---

 ## **Physical Description**

 - **Architecture**: Multi unit residential building
-- **Location**: Within [[Cerbereburn]] town limits
+- **Location**: Within [[Places/Continents/Jealeon/Regions/Aswesh/Towns/Cerbereburn/index|Cerbereburn]] town limits
 - **Security**: Individual unit doors with locks
 - **Window Access**: Units have windows that can be opened from inside